build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 > - **Cosine distance:** This similarity measure calculates the cosine of the angle between two vectors in a vector space.
 It ranges from -1 to 1, where 1 represents identical vectors, 0 represents orthogonal vectors, and -1 represents vectors that are diametrically opposed.
 > - **Dot product:** This measure reflects the product of the magnitudes of two vectors and the cosine of the angle between them.
 Its range extends from -∞ to ∞, with a positive value indicating vectors that point in the same direction, 0 indicating orthogonal vectors, and a negative value indicating vectors that point in opposite directions.

-These distance metrics go beyond theoretical mathematics and are extensively employed in a variety of vector databases, including Aurora, OpenSearch, and other vector stores.
+These distance metrics go beyond theoretical mathematics and are extensively employed in a variety of vector databases, including [Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html), [Amazon OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html), and other vector stores.
 We'll explore their practical application in Aurora using `pgvector` for similarity searches.

 ![Introduction](images/distance.png)